 Funny freshman year story: Cross Country boys are typically a quirky and entertaining bunch, and my teammates were no exception.
 During the last week of school, the boys’ team had planned a late-night boys-only “secret naked run.”
 (Why?
 I have no idea.)
 Their only downfall was that half of the boys’ team was dating half of the girls’ team.
 Inevitably, the girls’ team found out the details of their “secret” run.
 We planned a stealthy water balloon attack to add a little surprise to their run.

 We dressed in black and sat in the dark and waited, unsure of what we were about to witness.
 Plot twist: the boys knew that we knew….and they had eggs.
 It turned into water balloon vs. eggs tag in forest.
 I ended the night with some yolk in my hair and memories that will last far longer than whatever I was supposed to be studying for finals.

 Freshman year was a blur of making the most of my time, and trying to figure out how to live “on my own.”
 For someone who had never shared a room before, I’d say I definitely don’t miss community bathrooms and showering in flip flops.
 (I always felt like I was camping!)

 And I suppose this is the perfect stop to pause.
 Stay tuned for Sophomore Year!

-Posted on May 5, 2015, in College, Fitness, Healthy Habits, Real Life Stuff and tagged college athlete, college student, graduating senior, healthy blog for college student, healthy college blog, healthy college girl, Healthy college student, looking back on four years of college, lumberjack track and field, northern arizona university, track athlete.
+Posted on May 5, 2015, in College, Fitness, Healthy Lifestyle, Life Updates and tagged college athlete, college student, graduating senior, healthy blog for college student, healthy college blog, healthy college girl, Healthy college student, looking back on four years of college, lumberjack track and field, northern arizona university, track athlete.
 Bookmark the permalink.
 3 Comments.